BradleyCulley/bradleyculley.github.io/_posts/2023-9-23-annoucing-a-new-consulting-project.md

 About a month ago, I took a new full-time corp-to-corp software engineering role through my consultancy.
 The role is with a large software company based in Massachusetts.
 More on that soon.

 #### Thanks for reading!
-Leave a like or comment on LinkedIn if you enjoyed this post!
+Leave a like or comment on LinkedIn if you enjoyed this post.
+Reach out to me on LinkedIn if you’d like to chat about anything related to this post: [linkedin.com/in/brad-culley-93651992](https://www.linkedin.com/in/brad-culley-93651992/).